MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Copy-MgGroupDriveItem.md

 # Copy-MgGroupDriveItem

 ## SYNOPSIS
-Asynchronously creates a copy of an [driveItem][item-resource] (including any children), under a new parent item or with a new name.
+Asynchronously creates a copy of an driveItem][item-resource] (including any children), under a new parent item or with a new name.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Copy-MgBetaGroupDriveItem](/powershell/module/Microsoft.Graph.Beta.Groups/Copy-MgBetaGroupDriveItem?view=graph-powershell-beta)
+This API is available in the following [national cloud deployments.

 ## SYNTAX